Jan 07, 2026

 back into society.

-Picture me trying to bob and weave my way to a bottle of water and a few bags of popcorn on a break during the conference and repeatedly running into a conference attendee who would stop me, look me directly in the eye, and say in no uncertain terms:
+Picture me trying to bob and weave my way through the conference during a break, repeatedly getting stopped by attendees who would look me directly in the eye and say in no uncertain terms:

 But that’s not entirely true, is it?
 And that’s not really what they were getting at.